≡ Menu

 • Or fawn.

-And we should warn you, that if you’re thinking about adopting a fawn Finnish Spitz as a puppy, you believe that little guy is going to look like a little “red fox” cub!
+And we should warn you if you’re considering adopting a fawn Finnish Spitz as a puppy, you believe that little guy will look like a little “red fox” cub!

 One way to…

-Longer, stiffer, and denser on the back, neck, back of thighs, and plume of the tail.
-They’ll also have a feathered tail that will typically curl back in on itself resting on the back of your Finnish Spitz.
+To differentiate these little guys from a “wild” fox is by looking at their fur.
+Finnish Spitz will have a double coat with a soft, dense undercoat and a long but harsh overcoat.
+The skin should be longer, stiffer, and thicker on the back, neck, back thighs, and plume of the tail.
+They’ll also have a feathered tail that will typically curl back in on itself, resting on the back of your Finnish Spitz.

 Following are the breed standards: